jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![On the Organization Settings tile, the Or Create New link is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image207.png "Account tile")

 6. Specify a unique name for the account and select a region.

-    >Note: the region may differ from the region you have deployed your resources
+    >**Note**: The region may differ from the region you have deployed your resources.

     ![On the Organization Settings blade, under Azure DevOps Account, contososportsis selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image208.png "Account Settings blade")